temporalio/documentation/docs/go-queries.md

     currentState = "failed to register query handler" return err
   }
-  // Your normal workflow code begins here, and you update the currentState as the code makes progress. currentState = "waiting timer" err = NewTimer(ctx, time.Hour).Get(ctx, nil) if err != nil {
+  // Your normal Workflow code begins here, and you update the currentState as the code makes progress. currentState = "waiting timer" err = NewTimer(ctx, time.Hour).Get(ctx, nil) if err != nil {